Work Extension Programme

 Back to Top

-Starting the Intensive Employment Assistance Projects in 2001, the Association has been dedicated in assisting the group of unemployed.
-The project was launched in Wong Tai Sin, Sham Shui Po, Tsuen Wan and Kwai Chung.
-The current Integrated Employment Assistance Program for Self-reliance (IEAPS) in Kwai Tsing district for Comprehensive Social Security Assistance (CSSA) recipients had been launched since 1 January 2013.
-The project had been extended for 24 months to 31 March 2017 by the Social Welfare Department.
-The program aimed at assisting and encouraging the CSSA recipients to become self-reliant through providing a range of one-stop and tailor-made integrated services, including counseling, work skills training, job motivation enhancement and job matching.
-Other than providing employment counseling and soft skills training in work attainment, the projects emphasized on developing work habits and enhancing the employability of recipients through encouraging them to participate Work Exposure (WE) Services within the service period.
-In view of individual needs and physical conditions of each participant, the Association had broadened various types of indoor and outdoor WE venues for them.
+Starting the Intensive Employment Assistance Projects in 2001, the Association has been dedicated in assisting the group of unemployed in Wong Tai Sin, Sham Shui Po, Tsuen Wan and Kwai Chung.
+The Integrated Employment Assistance Program for Self-reliance (IEAPS) was renamed to Employment Support Services (EMSS) by Social Welfare Department since April 2020 and the Association was invited to continue the project operation in Kwai Chung district.
+The program aimed at assisting and encouraging the CSSA recipients to become self-reliant through providing integrated services, including counseling, work skills training, job motivation enhancement and job matching.
+The project also emphasized on developing work habits and enhancing the employability of recipients through encouraging them to participate volunteer work within the service period.
+In addition, suitable participants will be referred to Labour Department or Employee Retraining Board (ERB) for skills-enhancement training in order to find a job in open market.